-Casper College Kinser Jazz Festival: The music department attracts about 1,500 middle school and high school students from across the state to participate in this festival dedicated to jazz performance and education.
+Casper College Kinser Jazz Festival: The music department attracts about 1,000 middle school and high school students from across the state to participate in this festival dedicated to jazz performance and education.
 Renowned guest artists give concerts, and important jazz educators serve as adjudicators for the performing ensembles.
-The festival includes both instrumental and vocal jazz and has evolved during its 50+ year history.
-The event is directed by Joshua Mietz and is co-directed by vocal director Zachary Vreeman and instrumental director Ronald Coulter.
+The festival includes both instrumental and vocal jazz and has evolved during its 55-year history.
+The event is co-directed by Joshua Mietz and Zachary Vreeman.

-Tapestry Concert: This annual collage concert is a departmental favorite.
+Tapestry Concert: This annual concert is a departmental favorite.
 The entire department joins forces to bring our campus and Natrona County a holiday concert that welcomes in the holiday season and delights the senses.
-The audience is invited to singalong to many traditional Christmas carols and to enjoy refreshments in the lobby.
-Tickets are available on our website, in our music office, and at the door.
-This year's concerts are in the Wheeler Concert Hall on Sunday and Monday, December 8, 2019, at 3 and 7:30 p.m.
+The audience is invited to sing along to many traditional Christmas carols and to enjoy refreshments in the lobby.
+Visit caspercollegearts.cc for complete information and to purchase tickets.

-Music of the Masters Concert: The choir and orchestra programs have been collaborating for over a decade on this traditional concert, which features a large, traditional work for combined choirs and orchestra.
-In addition to the performance of a composition for combined choirs and orchestra.
-The concert also features a smaller work for chamber orchestra and a faculty and/or guest soloist.
-This year's concert is in Wheeler Concert Hall on Sunday, May 3, 2020, at 3 p.m.
+Music of the Masters Concert: The choir and orchestra programs have been collaborating for over a decade on this concert, which features a large, traditional work for combined choirs and orchestra.
+In addition to the performance of a composition for combined choirs and orchestra, this concert also features a smaller work for chamber orchestra and a faculty and/or guest soloist.